Tulip Period architecture: Palace architecture

 In 1705, soon after Ahmed III returned the royal court to Istanbul, a new dining room was added to the Harem of Topkapi Palace, next to the Chamber of Murad III and the Chamber of Ahmed I. Known today as the "Fruit Room", the room is notable for its imagery of flower vases and fruit bowls painted onto wooden panels.
 While floral motifs and imagery were well-established in Ottoman art and decoration before this, these paintings distinguish themselves from earlier examples by their naturalism.
 This reflected an influence from modes of representation in contemporary European art.
 This particular decorative technique was known as Edirnekārī and originated in Edirne during the second half of the 17th century. Ünver Rüstem states that the Fruit Room demonstrates how the Tulip Period style was already in existence during the early reign of Ahmed III (before 1718) and how it owed some of its elements to even earlier trends.
-He also notes that there are similarities between the Edirnekārī style and the style of floral decoration seen in 17th-century Mughal art and architecture.
+He also notes similarities between the Edirnekārī style and the style of floral decoration seen in 17th-century Mughal art and architecture.

 One of the most important creations of the Tulip Period was the Sadâbâd Palace, a new summer palace designed and built by Damat Ibrahim Pasha in 1722–1723 for Ahmed III.
 It was located at Kâğıthane, a rural area on the outskirts of the city with small rivers that flow into the Golden Horn inlet.
 The palace grounds included a long marble-lined canal, the Cedval-i Sim, around which were gardens, pavilions, and palace apartments in a landscaped setting.
 This overall design probably emulated French pleasure palaces as a result of Yirmisekiz's reports about Paris and Versailles.
-The main palace building belonging to the sultan himself consisted of a single block, which may be the first time that an Ottoman palace was designed like this, in contrast with the multiple pavilions and courtyards of the Topkapı Palace.
-In addition to his own palace, however, the sultan encouraged members of his court to build their own separate pavilions along the canal.
+The main palace building, belonging to the sultan himself, consisted of a single block, which may be the first time that an Ottoman palace was designed like this, in contrast with the multiple pavilions and courtyards of the Topkapı Palace.
+In addition to his own palace, the sultan encouraged members of his court to build their own separate pavilions along the canal.
 The regular inhabitants of Istanbul also used the surrounding area as a recreational ground for excursions and picnics.
 This was a new practice in Ottoman culture that brought the public within close proximity of the ruler's abode for the first time and it was noted by contemporary art and literature such as in the poems of Nedîm and in the Zenanname (Book of Women") by Enderûnlu Fâzıl.